deslicer/dev1666/setup-your-personal-ai-sidekick.md

 - Basic familiarity with command line/terminal
 - Access to a Splunk instance (local or remote)
 - Internet connection for downloading dependencies
-- Administrator privileges on your machine (for installing Python packages)
+- Git installed on your system (will be checked and installed if needed)

 ---